yerabashtard/VintriTest/README.md

 	https://www.npmjs.com/package/node-json-cache (ISC) - Pretty much dead.
 1 download last week. https://www.npmjs.com/package/node-cache (MIT) - Not sure it's being updated anymore as last publish was 3 years ago, but over 2M downloads weekly so I'm going with this one.

 Separate projects for front end and back end vs one project to contain them both - In a real world scenario these should be separated.
-At the very least this would make maintenance a LOT easier.
 In this case though one project makes sense to make the reveiwing process easier for the Vintri team.
+After starting off doing them both in one project I've pivoted away from that and made them separate.
+They are too disparate to include together and it's making development more difficult as I try to imagine how to do things like share resources when none of that is needed.